BCHPleaseOrg/sbx/PROPOSAL.md

 During this recovery time, fees will be earned by the exchange and made available for redemption by ANY token holder.

-All fees redeemed will remain with the token holder and the recovered funds will be redeemable pro-rata by each of the $rvBCH token holders.
+All fees redeemed will remain with the token holder and the recovered funds will be redeemable pro-rata by each of the $SBX token holders.

 Once ALL funds have been redeemed, no more Exchange fees will be sent to the Bailout contract.